Consider this passage from William Lane Craig’s April 2013 newsletter, which made me very excited and happy. (H/T Triablogue)

 Pastors: church as it is now is abrasive to men’s male nature

-In a recent William Lane Craig podcast, at time 8:47, the WLC tells Kevin Harris about how he and his wife Jan asked about six of the young men who attend his “Defenders” apologetics class which morning service they attended: traditional or contemporary.
+In William Lane Craig’s most recent podcast, at time 8:47, the WLC tells Kevin Harris about how he and his wife Jan asked about six of the young men who attend his “Defenders” apologetics class which morning service they attended: traditional or contemporary.
 ALL of the young men said that they attended neither service, because they go to church to learn something and the service has no educational value to them.
 The only attend the Defenders class.
 The apologetics class taught them things they could actually use – things they could actually use to think better, and fight better.
 This is my experience as well, although I am looking for a better church that does have some appeal to men.
 I might even have to move to find a decent church that has apologetics.

 There is absolutely nothing going on in most churches that is valuable to a man.
 Men, by and large, only pray as a last resort, after we have done everything we can to solve the problem ourselves.
 We pay the most attention to the parts of the Bible that help us debate with non-Christians, or that give us things to do.
 We like to find evidence in the real world that connects with what the Bible is saying.
 We are interested in planning, execution and results.
 We are not very interested in feelings, singing, devotions, or bending the rules to make people doing bad things feel good.
 Now that’s not necessarily true for all men, but it is true for the majority of men.